Forestside Shopping Centre: 2000s and 2010s

 On 26 March 2005, the centre's Next outlet was targeted with an incendiary device which ignited after it had closed.
 Another device was defused in the centre's Dunnes Stores on 28 March.
 The campaign, which also included an attack that destroyed a B&Q store at Sprucefield, County Down, was blamed on dissident republicans.

 On 23 November 2006, Marks & Spencer announced a £35 million investment in its Northern Ireland business, £8 million of which was invested in its Forestside store.
 This involved remodelling, the addition of a second floor to add 22000 sqft and a multi-storey car park.

 In an article discussing the reform of local government, The Belfast Telegraph described Forestside as a "cash cow" which delivers annual rates of over £4 million to its local authority.

 In summer 2013 River Island, Dorothy Perkins, Wallis and Evans all closed.
 Next expanded into the former River Island Unit.
 Other new retailers to open included O2 store, Vision Express and Blue Inc.

 During the COVID-19 pandemic, several companies owning units such as Warehouse and Oasis (Owned by Aurora Fashions) and Clintons went into administration.
 The latter unit was purchased by Hallmark Cards.

 2020s

 In September 2023, Forestside was purchased for £42 million by Mussenden Properties Limited, itself owned by local entrepreneurs Michael and Lesley Herbert.
 The shopping centre was subsequently rebranded as Lesley Forestside.
 Construction of four new restaurants commenced in January 2024.
 One of these is occupied by Popeyes, the company's first restaurant in Northern Ireland, other units are occupied by Nando's, Greggs and Starbucks.

-In 2025, planning permission for a terrace-style expansion of the centre was granted.
-This will add four retail units, with Hotel Chocolat and Søstrene Grene being named as tenants.
+In 2025, planning permission for a terrace-style expansion of the centre was granted, adding four retail units.
+One unit is currently occupied by Hotel Chocolat and another will be occupied by Søstrene Grene.